High school football: County teams still finding identities with more nonconference action coming Friday night

 Christian Life (0-1) at Cambria-Friesland (1-0), 7 p.m.

-Christian Life first-year head coach Bob Johnson is looking for his first win as a varsity football head coach, but Cambria is no slouch.
+Christian Life first-year head coach Bob Johnson is looking for his first win as a varsity football head coach, but Cambria-Friesland is no slouch.

-They beat the Eagles in the last regular season game of last season, 32-26, before advancing to Level 3 of the playoffs.
-This year, they opened the season with a 34-6 victory that featured nearly 300 rushing yards and three backs - Trevor Krueger, Carter Drews and Isaac DeYoung - with more than 90 yards and at least one touchdown.
+The Hilltoppers beat the Eagles in the last regular season game last year, 32-26, before advancing to Level 3 of the playoffs.
+This year, they opened the season with a 34-6 victory that featured nearly 300 rushing yards and three backs — Trevor Krueger, Carter Drews and Isaac DeYoung — with more than 90 yards and at least one touchdown.

 The Eagles are young and feature a new quarterback in Gabe Helzer, but the running backs are explosive.